adammark/Cachet.js/README.md

 }
 ```

-Items can be set to expire at a certain time or after a certain number of
+Items can be set to expire at a specific time, after a certain number of
-minutes:
+minutes, or at the end of a session:

 ``` javascript
 // expire at 12:00 AM on January 1